 Some side effects are undesirable, such as irregular bleeding within the first 6-12 months.
 However, most side effects can be reduced over time and after some slight adjustments.

 - Light bleeding and increasing spotting between periods

-- 1 out of 3 women stop having periods all together (after one year of having the implant)
+Note that, 1 out of 3 women stop having periods all together (after one year of having the implant).

-Some of the less common side effects include:
+Some of the other common side effects include:

 - Sore breasts

 - Weight gain